CEP Vancouver's Board of Directors

 Amy is looking forward to the year ahead as President of CEP-Vancouver!

-Erik Blair – VP
+Erik Blair – Vice President

 Erik comes to CEP with a varied background in digital communications, program design and project management, audio engineering, film production and, most recently, climate change planning.